worldwidecam/itimeline-backend/README.md

 ## Deployment

+> **⚠️ IMPORTANT CAUTION**: While the application is configured for future deployment on Render.com, this is NOT the current focus.
+All development should prioritize local PostgreSQL functionality.
+Do not make changes specifically for Render.com deployment without explicit approval, as we are not yet ready for this step.
+Treat any Render.com specific configurations as cautionary and future-oriented.

-The application is configured for deployment on Render.com with the following setup:
+The application is configured for future deployment on Render.com with the following setup:

 1. **Web Service**:
    - Build Command: `./build.sh`